 Structural stress from a misaligned TMJ is the worst kind of physical stress because there is no way the body can find relief for it.
 An injured limb can be rested, but it is impossible to leave the TMJ inactive.
 Without realizing it, we swallow hundreds of times a day, and at night we may clench or grind our teeth.
 Every time those teeth meet in incorrect occlusion, there is stress.
 To compensate for it, the jaw muscles begin to hold a tense unnatural position; and before long, the tension travels by chain reaction throughout the body.

 Before prescribing the proper TMJ treatment for your particular problem, a variety of diagnostic procedures may be necessary.
 A detailed head and neck physical examination is usually necessary and is so detailed as to require one or more hours time.
 Sophisticated radiographs may be taken of your jaw joints.
 These radiographs are used as a means of detecting disease and position of the jaw joint.
 A medical, and head and neck history is also carefully reviewed.
 Other electronic, computer aided studies may also be used such as sonography and EMG recording.
 Snoring and sleep apnea are potentially related to jaw imbalances and need to be evaluated by both physicians and dentists specially trained in this area.

-Contact our Neuromuscular Dentist, Dr. Konig for a TMJ consultation if you are in Houston, Galveston, Katy, Sugar Land, Texas or surrounding areas.
+Contact our Neuromuscular Dentist, Dr. Konig for a TMJ consultation if you are in Houston, The Woodlands, Katy, Sugar Land, Texas or surrounding areas.